contractlevel/yield-v2/docs/operator/COMPLIANCE.md

 This means a user must be KYC-approved and not frozen before using the vault's direct user entry points.

+The restriction applies throughout the user lifecycle.
+A frozen user cannot cancel an open deposit or withdrawal or claim settled shares or assets until an authorized compliance operator unfreezes the account.
+The underlying intent or claim remains recorded while frozen and resumes through the normal user path after unfreezing. `forceCancelDeposit` is not a compliance bypass; its separate epoch-liveness purpose is documented in [DD-012](../protocol/DECISIONS.md#dd-012---forcecanceldeposit-is-a-narrow-epoch-liveness-tool).

 #### Deliberate overlap with share-token checks

 `withdraw` and `cancelWithdraw` move `YieldcoinShare` tokens after the ParentVault policy check.
 Those share-token transfers also enforce KYC and frozen-account restrictions through `YieldcoinShare` / ERC-3643 transfer policy.
 The overlap is intentional: ParentVault keeps a uniform fail-closed policy stack for all direct user entry points, while the share token remains the final enforcement boundary for token movement.
 The extra policy calls are accepted as defense-in-depth despite the additional gas cost.